Professor Patrick Gerald (Gerry) McKenna DL MRIA

 Perhaps unsurprisingly, in the resolute pursuit of his vision for UU and his uncompromising views on the role of the university, McKenna trod on a number of toes.
 As Vice Chancellor, he inherited a proposal that UU should embark on a shared venture with the Belfast Institute of Further and Higher Education to build a joint campus in West Belfast, an area particularly affected by deprivation and the impact of the Northern Ireland troubles.
 This would have involved the selling-off of the University's Belfast York Street campus.
 McKenna was opposed to the project, believing that it was poorly conceived and planned.
 He felt that the joint campus would result in major governance and financial problems.
 He believed also that the West Belfast area needed greater investment in primary, secondary and further education, rather than what he perceived to be a probably unfocussed HE/FE 'white elephant'.
 In recognition that the initiative was making little progress, he took the brave but politically unpopular decision in 2003 to withdraw from the project.
 Before doing so he went to considerable lengths to protect previously committed funding to be directed towards the development of a FE/Community College in the area.

 An assiduous and tireless fundraiser, who attracted unprecedented levels of philanthropic funding for the University, including over £40 million from the United States, McKenna was, above all else, a strategist who felt that the University should not be blown off course by opportunistic ventures with short-term impact but leading, inevitably, to longer-term problems.
 Accordingly, he declined resolutely, despite considerable pressures, a number of representations from external, and internal, interests to engage the University of Ulster in activities and schemes which he felt were academically and financially unjustified and unsound, and would prejudice the aims and objects of the University.
-These included repeated attempts during 2003 and 2004 to persuade him to close the highly successful and expandable Jordanstown campus of UU and to transfer its activities into Belfast.
-McKenna dismissed the proposal as essentially a property development-driven scheme which was devoid of academic merit or rationale, unaffordable, and would shift permanently the University’s balance of commitment away from the North West.
-The proposal was resurrected after his retirement.
+These included a proposal to take over property in Enniskillen.
+It also included repeated attempts during 2003 and 2004 to persuade him to close the highly successful and readily expandable Jordanstown campus of UU and to purchase property in central Belfast and build a new campus there.
+McKenna dismissed the proposal as essentially a property development-driven and instigated scheme which was devoid of academic or business merit or rationale, unaffordable, and would shift permanently the University’s balance of commitment away from the North West.
+Moreover, it would involve the unnecessary closure of the University's most popular and financially successful campus.
+The proposal was resurrected after his retirement.1

 McKenna has been a major contributor to many public and voluntary sector initiatives including chairing a number of influential committees throughout the UK, Ireland and overseas.
 Locally, he was for a number of years Vice Chair of the Ulster Cancer Foundation.